What Is Smart Access Memory (SAM Or Resizable BAR)?

 How Does It Work?

-In simple terms, when you enable Smart Access Memory, a stronger communication stream is created between the processor and the graphics card.
+In simple terms, when you enable Smart Access Memory, a more efficient communication stream is created between the processor and the graphics card.

-However, this new feature was initially developed only for the Ryzen 5000 generation of CPUs and RDNA 2 GPUs.
+However, this groundbreaking feature was initially developed exclusively for the Ryzen 5000 generation of CPUs and RDNA 2 GPUs.
 This meant only the owners of the latest generations of hardware could utilize SAM.
-Otherwise, the feature was unavailable.
+Otherwise, the feature was inaccessible.

 Fortunately, that is no longer the case.
 AMD has released motherboard BIOS updates, allowing SAM to work with Ryzen 3000 series CPUs.
-However, it is still limited to RDNA 2 (RX 6000) GPUs.
+However, it is still restricted to RDNA 2 (RX 6000) GPUs.

 NVIDIA has had a say in this too, but we’ll look at their offerings later.